sachinnaik/movie-booking-system/README.md

 * Ruby version
 3.0.0
+rails 6

 * System dependencies
+posrgres installed

 * Configuration

 * Database creation
-Use postgres as using postgres json at one place.
+Use postgres as using postgres json in some scenario. rails db:seed to create seed data

 * Database initialization